LibrePDF/OpenPDF/README.md

 ## Background ##

 Beginning with version 5.0 of iText, the developers have moved to the AGPL to improve their ability to sell commercial licenses.
-This project is a form of iText 4, with a LGPL and MPL open source license.
+The OpenPDF project is a fork of iText 4, with a LGPL and MPL open source license.

 ## Changes ##
 This repo has the following changes from the old "original" 4.2.0 version: